AdamJohnsonMI/SkuTracker/README.md

 4. **DONE** Tracking number and store attached to products in bin until picked.
 Also shown in view_items page
 5. **DONE** Add order number column to /tracking and /tracking/<trackingid>.
 6. **DONE** Add product description to /tracking/trackingid
-7. **DONE**Bin item list should just be a list of items to bin. ""Could add columns for toBeBinned and toBePicked""
+7. **DONE** Bin item list should just be a list of items to bin. ""Could add columns for toBeBinned and toBePicked""
-8. Ability to sort the columns
+8. **DONE** Ability to sort the columns
-9. Picklist (column in orders showing if item is on picklist)
+9. Picklist (column in orders showing if item is on picklist) **Clarify Direction On This.
+Still Needed?**
 10. **DONE**Picklist add items to a picklist table and picker should see list with a pick icon with quantity pulled
 11. Picklist- Picker can flag missing items under pick screen with quantity missing or add to damaged screen.